javiistacks/employee-Tracker/README.md

 ## Sample
- These are samples of the note-Taker application.
+ These are samples of the employee-Tracker application.

 <img src="./Assets/startPage.jpg">